anchalbhalla/mustache-filter/README.md

 2. Create a Functions service from the catalog
     * Create an Action

 3. Copy paste this python code to the Code section of the service:

+   * Save the code

+   * Enable Web Action under Parameters and copy the HTTPS URL
 ```
 #
 #